MonashDataFluency/python-web-scraping/markdowns/section-5-legal-and-ethical-considerations.md

 If you are looking to scrape data for your own personal use, then the above guidelines should probably be all that you need to worry about.
 However, if you plan to start harvesting a large amount of data for research or commercial purposes, you should probably seek legal advice first.

 If you work in a university, chances are it has a copyright office that will help you sort out the legal aspects of your project.
-The university library is often the best place to start looking for help on copyright.
+The university library is often the best place to start looking for help on copyright related queries.

+#### Challenge

+- What are the contact details for the copyright office (or similar) at your organisation ?

 ### Be nice: ask and share